steveiliop56/tinyauth-docs/docs/getting-started.md

 ## Create a user

-A Tinyauth user consists of 3 things, a username, a password hash and an optional TOTP secret:
+A Tinyauth user consists of three things, a username, a password hash and an optional TOTP secret.

 ```mermaid
 flowchart BR